Sustainability & Compassion

 2. We select environmentally responsible production methods to the greatest extent possible, such as low-impact printing and working with materials that are sustainable and locally available.

 3. We partner with organizations that provide fair wages and healthy work conditions for all levels of workers.
 We stand for safe working environments for all models and industry workers, and have a zero tolerance policy for racism, discrimination and sexual abuse.
-We strictly refuse to work with any photographers on the @shitmodelmgmt blacklist.
+We strictly refuse to work with any photographers on the @shitmodelmgmt blacklist and any models or brands who actively support their work.

-4. We absolutely love a good vintage find, especially when it pairs perfectly with a Those Seen Dancing piece!
+4. We absolutely love a good vintage find, especially when it pairs perfectly with a Those Seen Dancing piece.
 We encourage our customers to never throw away previously-loved garments.
-We hope that you repair garments if needed, and donate, give away, or recycle unwanted or no longer used clothing.
+We hope that you repair garments if necessary, and donate, give away, or recycle unwanted or no longer used clothing & swimwear.

-5. We know we're not perfect, but we strive to constantly improve and do what we can to reduce our impact on the environment.
+5. We're not perfect, but we strive to constantly improve and do what we can to reduce our impact on the environment.
+We use minimal packaging on our orders to reduce unnecessary waste, using only reusable and/or recyclable materials.
 In order to reduce our use of plastics, we've transitioned to using 100% compostable/reusable mailers and eco-friendly tissue paper on all orders.
-To help offset our carbon footprint, we pledge to plant one tree for every item purchased from us.
+To help offset our carbon footprint, we pledge to plant one tree for every item purchased.
 (Details below.)

 Those Seen Dancing x One Tree Planted

-With every purchase, at least one tree will be planted to help offset the carbon footprint produced from making and shipping your order.
-Each month we choose a different region of the world to plant your trees.
+With every item purchased, one tree will be planted to help offset the carbon footprint produced from making and shipping your order.
+Each month we select a different region of the world to plant your trees.
 Thank you for helping us take care of our planet!

 Tree Planting Calendar: